Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 *Content includes branded mentions of our sponsor, Norton Secure VPN.

-If you ever wake up at night in a cold sweat and wonder if someone is keeping tabs on you online, you might want to invest in a virtual private network (VPN).
+Do you ever wake up at night in a cold sweat and wonder if someone is keeping tabs on you online?
+If so, you might want to invest in a virtual private network (VPN).

-Many people have heard about and use VPNs but don't really understand much more than how to turn one on.
+Many people have heard about VPNs — or use a VPN service already — but don't understand much more than how to turn one on.
 So, how exactly does a VPN work?
 Read on to learn about the basics of VPNs to maximize your online security and privacy.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer